digcat/ootb-allinone-mysql/README.md

 Things to know

-* Alfresco runs under the ubuntu managed packaged ‘tomcat7’
+* Alfresco runs under the ubuntu managed package ‘tomcat7’
     * Therefore the wars are found under /var/lib/tomcat7/webapps
     * And logging is in /var/log/tomcat7
     * Apart from alfresco.log and share.log which are in /var/lib/tomcat7 for now
+* Right now most of the provisioning code is in alfresco-common, alfresco-war and share-war really aren’t doing anything useful